 We found that the easiest way to decarb weed is at a relatively low temperature for about 30 minutes.

 Here’s a step by step guide on how to do decarb cannabis:

-I said it before and I will say it again — it is literally impossible to get high off eating raw weed.
-It is nature’s way of preventing bad things happening to us and the animals around us.
+I’ve said it before and I will say it again — it is literally impossible to get high from raw weed.
+It is nature’s way of preventing bad things from happening to us and the animals around us.